grpc/grpc.io/content/en/Videos/_index.md

 - [Load Balancing in gRPC | Easwar Swaminathan, Google](https://youtu.be/G6PRjmXuBG8)

-  In this session, we will cover Basics of client-side load balancing support in gRPC, Overview of supported load balancing policies, Custom load balancing policy support in gRPC.
+  In this session, we will cover the following:
+    - Basics of client-side load balancing support in gRPC: Here, we will cover the interaction between the gRPC channel and the load balancing policy.
+We will also go over the load balancing API in gRPC that allows our users to implement their own policies.
+    - Overview of supported load balancing policies: gRPC ships with a bunch of load balancing policy implementations.
+We will go through a subset of them and talk about ideal deployment scenarios for each of them.
+    - Custom load balancing policy support in gRPC: gRPC supports configuration of custom load balancing policies on the client by the control plane.

 <br>